Note: The course descriptions here are abbreviated. Please check the Academic Catalog for full descriptions.

 WGS-331 (1 credit hour), WGS-332 (2 credit hours), WGS-333 (3 credit hours) Independent Study on Women's and Gender Studies

 This interdisciplinary capstone course builds on knowledge gained in other Women's and Gender Studies classes.
 Advanced instruction in appropriate areas such as: feminist theory and methodology, international women's movements, and other topics.
 Includes a component on research methods/writing.
 Consent of the instructor is necessary.
 This course is a requirement for students completing the Women's Studies Major and Minor.Prerequisites: WGS 101 plus 9 credit hours of Women's and Gender Studies and cross-listed courses or consent of instructor.

 WGS-360 Queer Theory

-Introduces students to key authors and texts in queer theory, shows students how it may be applied in a variety of academic fields and examines critiques of queer theory.
-This course aims to foster critical thinking, writing and discussion.
-Prequisite: WGS-210.
+Queer theory developed in the early 1990s out of the conjunction of feminist theory, sexuality studies, and queer activism.
+This course introduces students to some of the key authors and texts in queer theory, shows students how queer theory may be applied in a variety of academic fields, and examines critiques of queer theory as androcentric, Eurocentric, overly intellectual, and impractical.
+This course aims to foster critical thinking, writing, and discussion.
+We will go beyond merely digesting theorists' work to actively engaging with the material and critiquing both commonly held assumptions and academic theories about gender and sexuality.
 Counts toward the minor in LGBTQ Studies.

-Check NEIU Academic Catalog for course descriptions, credit hours and prerequisites.
+Check the NEIU Academic Catalog for course descriptions, credit hours and prerequisites.